-NOTE Damage to the seats when moving the seats back
+NOTE Damage to the seats when moving

-The seats may be damaged by objects when moving the seats back.
+The seats may be damaged by objects when

-When moving the seats back, make sure that there are no objects in the footwell, under or behind the seats.
+When moving the seats back, make sure

+that there are no objects in the footwell.

-Sample image of comfort suspension seat
+Example image of comfort suspension seat

 - Seat cushion length

 - 2 Seat backrest inclination

 - 3 Seat height

-- Seat cushion inclination - Seat fore-and-aft position
+- Seat cushion inclination

+- Seat fore-and-aft position

-- 6 Seat suspension - Vibration limiting - (i) Depending on the seat model, certain adjustment options may not be available. - ► To adjust the seat cushion length: raise lever ● and slide the front part of the seat cushion forwards or backwards. - To set the seat backrest inclination: rotate handwheel (2) forwards and backwards until the required position has been reached. - To set the seat height: pull or push lever until the required position has been reached. - To set the seat cushion inclination: rotate handwheel forwards and backwards until the required position has been reached. - To set the seat fore-and-aft adjustment: raise lever 3 and slide the seat into the required position. - Ensure that the seat is engaged. - To set the seat suspension: take the weight off the seat. - On handwheel (3), set the body weight (88 lb (40 kg) to 264 lb (120 kg)) so that the seat suspension works optimally.
+- 6 Seat suspension

+- Vibration limiting

+- To adjust the seat cushion length: lift lever and slide the front part of the seat cushion forwards or backwards.

+- To adjust the seat backrest inclination: rotate handwheel (2) forwards and backwards until the desired position has been reached.

+- To adjust the seat height: pull or push lever (3) until the desired position has been reached.

+- To adjust the seat cushion inclination: rotate handwheel () forwards and backwards until the desired position has been reached.

+- To adjust the seat fore-and-aft position: lift lever (5) and slide the seat into the desired position.

+- Ensure that the seat is engaged.

+- To adjust the seat suspension: take your weight off the seat. - Using handwheel (6), set the body weight (88 lbs (40 kg) to 265 lbs (120 kg)) so that the seat suspension works optimally.
 If you set a higher weight, the seat suspension will become firmer.
 The seat will then not vibrate as much.
-If the seat vibrates often and significantly, you can engage it in the lower area. - To engage vibration limiting: turn lever upwards.
+If the seat vibrates often and significantly, you can engage it in the lower area. - To engage vibration limiting: turn lever 🕤 upwards.